jaycariaga/Eve-RestAPI/README.md

 <br>To create a specific list of the schema details of a resource, do "curl -i http://localhost:5000/resource"

 # Info on client.py
-Client.py is a seperate file that contains code that works with another server.
-This code manages to HTTP delete the original resources and POST a new set of resources.
-In the meantime, this server also allows the user to use curl to GET the resources as well.
+Client.py is a seperate file that contains code that works with another server that is NOT a localhost.
+This code manages to use Eve and utilize API's like DELETE for ridding of the original resources and POST to create a new object of that specific resources.
+In the meantime, this server also allows the user to use curl commands on another linux terminal to GET the resources as well.